Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 ### Customizing the component's styles

-The datatable component is ready to be used out of the box although you might want to customize it to better fit your own needs.
+The datatable component is ready to be used out of the box although you might want to customize it to better fit your needs.

 ### Truncated text